-I have made the best vegan challah of all time, and I used a very special ingredient... aquafaba.
+I just made the best vegan challah of all time, and I used a very simple but very special ingredient... aquafaba.
 Yes, bean water makes the lightest, fluffiest, more tender and delicious bread you can imagine.
 You can tear off little chunks, follow the curves of the braid and pull apart like a pretzel, or even slice for sandwiches and French toast.

 When I was little, I had a special "aunt" who was really one of my mom's best friends who I would visit every Friday and with whom I often baked challah.
 I remember standing on the stool in her kitchen mixing and braiding this special dough.
 I think we always made two loaves because I know I brought one home each time.

 Now that I have kids, I have made two revelations: 1.
 Aunt Jo Ann seemed like such an adult, but she must have been the age I am now.
 That's weird.
 Am I old?
 And 2.
 Those Friday mornings weren't about me at all; they were about my mom.
 She finally got a break.
 Of course, she still had my sister at home to take care of, but it gave her time to focus on one kid instead of trying to balance two.
 A third revelation... was there ever a time my sister went somewhere special and I spent time with just my mom?
 I don't remember that time, if it existed.

 1. Take 1 tablespoon of your ½ cup of sugar and add it to the warm water.
 Add in the yeast and stir just until it’s all wet.
 Set aside in a warm spot until the yeast has dissolved and the top looks foamy.

 2. Meanwhile, add the rest of the sugar, 3½ cups of the flour, and the salt to your mixing bowl.

 3. When the yeast is foamy, add it to the mixing bowl and mix well with a bread hook.
 When it’s all combined and smooth, add in the aquafaba and oil, continuing to mix until it’s mixed in.